5 Do’s and Don’ts When Approaching A Possible Joint Venture Partner

 It is imperative that your offer is presented to them in the most beneficial light.

 3. Do not attempt to sell your idea on the first meeting or COMMUNICATION

 It is important that you do not push your potential partner to make an immediate decision.
 A heavy sales pitch would be an immediate turn-off.
 You should, once again, place yourself in your potential partner’s shoes.
 It is important that you consider how to approach a potential business partner you would like to be approached for a joint ventures and partnering partnership.
 You would more than likely not wish to hear a sales pitch either.

 Do inform your potential partner as to why you wish to partner with them.
 Impress your potential partner by having the knowledge of their business through research.
 Give a presentation rather than a sales pitch.
 Your proposal should be laid out in such a way that it highlights the benefits to your potential partner.

 Always be ready to stop and listen to your partner’s ideas.
 You could also ask them questions as you present your offer, in order to make them feel more involved in your presentation.

 4. Under no circumstances should you expect an immediate answer

 You may be excited about working on a joint venture partnership, which is fully understandable.
 However, there is sufficient time for thought.
 Your idea is new to your partner and they require time to think over your proposal.

 Allow your partner time to think about their decision.
-You can arrange a date to contact them again for any decision that they may have, or ask them if they have any questions.
+You can you hear the approaching ruin arrange a date to contact them again for any decision that they may have, or ask them if they have any questions.